afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w2-notes.md

 <img src="./resources/w2/motion-model.png" width="200" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-**Motion model** : linear combination btw the estimate at time step $k-1$, control input and zero-mean noise
+`Motion model` : linear combination btw the estimate at time step $k-1$, control input and zero-mean noise

 $$
 \displaystyle x_{k} =
 F_{k−1}x_{k−1} + G_{k−1}u{k−1} + w{k−1}
 $$

-where :
+Where :
 - $F_{k−1}, G_{k−1}$ , the gain ?
 - $u_{k−1}$, is the input signal/control input (can be a wheel torque applied to speed up & change lanes )
 - $w_{k−1}$, is zero-mean noise

-**Measurement model**:
+`Measurement model`:

 $$
 \displaystyle y{k} =
 H_{k}x{k} + v_{k}
 $$

-where :
+Where :

 - $v_{k}$, is the measurement noise

 **With the following noise properties:**

-- Measurement Noise :
+- **Measurement Noise** :

 $$
 vk ∼ 𝒩(0,R_{k})
 $$

-- Process or Motion Noise : govern how certain we are that our linear dynamical system is actually correct/ how uncertain we are about the effects of our control inputs
+- **Process or Motion Noise** : govern how certain we are that our linear dynamical system is actually correct/ how uncertain we are about the effects of our control inputs

 $$
 w{k} ∼ 𝒩(0,Q_{k})